 Overview

-Almost every woodworking task requires a good pair of safety glasses to prevent flying wood and nails from damaging eyes.
+Almost every woodworking task requires good safety glasses to prevent flying wood and nails from damaging eyes.

 #10.
 Hearing Protectors for Woodworkers